Barcelona City Travel Tips, Attractions & More

 If you’re coming from other parts of Europe, you can always go by rail as day and overnight trains come into Barcelona everyday.
 And since it is also a major port city, you can always take the slow leisurely route and get there by passenger ship, cruise ship, or ferry.

 Just like with any condensed metropolitan, it’s super easy to get around Barcelona.
 Of course, there’s the compulsory Metro and city buses, which you can buy one-journey tickets, transport only tickets, Barcelona card, or Barcelona ComboPasses for depending on your travel plans.
 There are also transports catered to people who prefer to zoom in on the more touristy spots.
 The Barcelona Bus Turístic, Barcelona City Tour, and Barcelona Segway Tour provide transport services directly to such spots around the city!
+Seeing the city by segway is an incredibly unique way to soak up the sights.
+If you are a fan of travelling on two wheels, you might also want to consider investing in a hoverboard.
+Hoverboards are the futuristic mode of transport that everyone is talking about.
+Take a look at this selection of Best hoverboards to help you find one of your own.

 While all these options are great, however, the best options to see this gorgeous city by far is by bike or on foot.
 Barcelona is a very walkable and bike-friendly city full of intricate architecture, beautiful art, vivid colors, and friendly people; and the only way you can truly experience it is to see it at your own pace on the streets with the rest of the locals.
 As an added perk, biking or walking will let you take advantage of the relaxing salty air coming in from the sea.